 food.
 It likely has decaying aquatic plants that release hydrogen sulfide and ammonia into the water.

-The two most common oxygen generators recommended for golf course ponds are bubble diffusers and fountain sprays.
-Bubble Diffusers lie out of sight on the bottom of the pond.
+The two most common oxygen generators recommended for golf course ponds are bubble diffuser and fountain sprays.
+Bubble diffuser lies out of sight on the bottom of the pond.
 In contrast, fountain sprayers float on or just below the surface.
 They can create sprays in attractive patterns that add to the appeal of the pond.

 The ideal oxygen generator for golf course ponds is a self-aspirating aerator.
 These devices offer the advantage of a small, quiet, highly dependable, surface-mounted motor.
 More importantly, these devices discharge dissolved oxygen into the deeper subsurface regions of the water.

-Self-aspirating aerators create a low-pressure zone beneath the water.
+Self-aspirating aerator creates a low-pressure zone beneath the water.
 Atmospheric pressure at the surface forces air down an air shaft into the lower regions of the pond.

-The air around us contains billions of aerobes per cubic foot.
+The air around us has billions of aerobes per cubic foot.
 These air-breathing microbes are pulled down the air shaft and into the water.
 Many of them will happily digest the excess organic nutrients that are in the golf course pond.
-This fact means that it is not always necessary to spend money on a microbial inoculum.
+This fact means that it is not always necessary to spend money on a microbial vinculum.

 The question sometimes asked is whether it is possible to make the pond water too clear.
 The answer is yes.
 If sunlight can reach the bottom of the pond, a new set of aquatic plants can begin to grow on the bottom.
 This situation can be avoided by placing the self-aspirating aerator on a timer to limit its operating time.